lingtalfi/Models/DataTable/datatable.model.md

 - showQuickPage: bool=true, whether or not to display a quick page navigation widget
 - showPagination: bool=true, whether or not to display the pagination widget
 - showBulkActions: bool=true, whether or not to display bulk actions
+- showEmptyBulkWarning: bool=true, whether or not to display bulk a warning message when the user tries to execute a bulk action but has not selected any rows
 - bulkActions: array of identifier => bulkActions, each entry containing the following:
     - confirm: bool=false, whether or not to confirm before executing the action
     - confirmText: string=null, the confirm text.
 If null, will default to